peishanh/Bagel-Protocol/protein_production.md

 ### Instructions

 1. Centrifuge growth cultures at 4,700 RPM for 10 minutes
 2. Peel the seals off and pour the supernatant from the tube into a flask (does not need to be autoclaved)
-3. Weigh the pellet and record your pellet weight
 4. Make a batch of induction media (make enough for n+1)
-1. Add 1 mL induction medium to cell pellet in tube
+1. Add 1 mL induction media to cell pellet in tube
 1. Vortex to resuspend pellet
 1. Add 4 mL more induction medium to tube
 1. Seal with tube seals